 The amounts of waste we think will arise in the future mean that we need to change the way we manage it.
 The consultation on this strategy told us that people want to reduce the environmental impact of LLW management, which means closer alignment with the way other industry manages its wastes and moving away from relying on disposal.
 The strategy sets out how we will ensure the UK's continued capability and capacity through avoiding generating waste, reusing materials and recycling LLW based on robust information and transparent decision making processes.
 The LLW Repository, where the majority of UK LLW waste is disposed, is central to the strategy and it is important that we preserve the capacity at the site and use it wisely.
-All disposal capacity is a precious resource; it should be used sparingly and as a last resort.
+All disposal capacity is a precious resource; it should be used sparingly and as a last resort".

-4.1.5 Import and Export of Low Level Waste
+4.1.5 Import and export of Low Level Waste

 The LLW Policy 2007 also sets out Government policy on the import and export of LLW.
-Relevant sections are reproduced below.
+Relevant sections are reproduced below (paragraph numbers are those used in the Policy Statement):

-"Paragraph 28 of the LLW Policy concerns the Transfer of radioactive waste across national boundaries, which is regulated under the Transfrontier Shipment of Radioactive Waste and Spent Fuel Regulations 2008.
+- 28. Transfer of radioactive waste across national boundaries is regulated under the Transfrontier Shipment of Radioactive Waste Regulations 1993 (currently under review).
 The regulations require prior notification and approval by the environmental regulators before any radioactive waste can be exported from, or imported to, the UK.
-In recognition that technologies for the recycling of certain materials within radioactive waste have advanced over recent years, and that Cm2919 was not written with large scale decommissioning in mind, Government policy on import and export of LLW has been modified as set out below and these modifications now amend, for LLW, the provisions of paragraphs 145 and 146 of Cm2919 (ref 3).

-Paragraph 29 of the LLW Policy state that the export of LLW to other OECD (Organisation for Economic Co-operation and Development) and EU (European Union) countries may only be authorised or consented to by the competent UK authority in light of an assessment of all practicable options, and should not be permitted except:

-for the recovery of re-useable materials; OR for treatment that will make its subsequent storage and disposal more manageable.
+In recognition that technologies for the recycling of certain materials within radioactive waste have advanced over recent years, and that Cm2919 was not written with largescale decommissioning in mind, Government policy on import and export of LLW has been modified as set out below and these modifications now amend, for LLW, the provisions of paragraphs 145 and 146 of Cm2919 (ref 3). - 29.
+The export of LLW to other OECD (Organisation for Economic Co-operation and Development) and EU (European Union) countries may only be authorised or consented to by the competent UK authority in light of an assessment of all practicable options, and should not be permitted except: - for the recovery of re-useable materials; OR - for treatment that will make its subsequent storage and disposal more manageable.